-Carolina Panthers quarterback Cam Newton lost his sponsorship deal from Dannon after making what the company called “sexist” remarks toward a female reporter.
-That same day, Dannon signed Dak Prescott on an endorsement contract.
+Carolina Panthers quarterback Cam Newton recently lost his sponsorship deal with Dannon after making what the company called “sexist” remarks toward a female reporter.
+That same day, Dannon signed Dallas Cowboys QB Dak Prescott to a shiny, new endorsement contract.

-The popular yogurt company issued a statement regarding Newton’s comments towards Jourdan Rodrigue, which they referred to as “disparaging to all women.”
+The popular yogurt company issued a statement regarding Newton’s comments towards Jourdan Rodrigue, referring to the incident as a “disparaging to all women.”

 Dannon statement on Cam Newton: pic.twitter.com/yyAqzIOWCS